-Our hands-on course will prepare you to enter an engineering career with varied and exciting prospects.
-You'll work on individual and group projects, gaining the knowledge and specialist technical and transferable skills you need to work as a mechanical engineer ensuring systems meet demand, are reliable, integrated and operate smoothly.
+Our hands-on course will support, prepare and give you confidence to enter an engineering career with varied and exciting prospects.
+You will work on individual and group projects, gaining the knowledge and specialist technical and transferable skills you need to work as a mechanical engineer ensuring systems meet demand, are reliable, integrated and operate smoothly.

 BEng 88-112 UCAS points (including A level or equivalent in maths, physics, applied ccience or engineering)

-All through the course, you'll experience plenty of hands-on learning through active learning laboratories, engineering laboratories and the use of engineering workshops and makerspace.
+All through the course, you will experience through hands-on learning from on- and off campus and on-line learning will develop your practical problem-solving approach through active learning laboratories, engineering laboratories and the use of engineering workshops and makerspace.
 You will undertake small group projects, typically sourced from industry.
-You'll also develop skills enabling you to:
+You'll also develop skills and confidence enabling you to:

 Each year you'll undertake a large group project.
 These projects, which are typically sourced from industry, will help you to develop your learning in engineering business, practice and project management.

-In year 1, you'll have the opportunity to develop your knowledge and understanding and some application.
-As you progress to year 2, you'll apply your knowledge and understanding to conceive, design, build and operate a solution to a problem.
+In year 1, you will be supported and have the opportunity to develop your knowledge and understanding and some application.
+As you progress to year 2, build in confidence you'll apply your knowledge and understanding to conceive, design, build and operate a solution to a problem.
 In your third year, you will undertake an individual research and development project that will inform the group project and help you to develop and illustrate the ability to critically analyse the application of your knowledge and understanding to solve an engineering problem.

-You'll also have the opportunity to undertake a work placement and gain valuable experience working alongside industry experts.
+You will also have the opportunity to undertake a work placement and gain valuable experience working and developing relationships with industry experts.

 We also offer a number of four-year integrated Masters degrees (MEng).
 If you are interested in this higher-level degree, then take a look at the following course pages: